bluekitchen/btstack/port/windows-winusb/README.md

 ## Access to Bluetooth USB Dongle with Zadig

-To allow libusb or WinUSB to access an USB Bluetooth dongle, you need to install a special device driver to make it accessible to user space processes.
+To allow WinUSB to access an USB Bluetooth dongle, you need to install a special device driver to make it accessible to user space processes.

 It works like this: